samuelard7/PasswordGen/README.md

 Password Generator

--> It has two level of pass generation easy and hard.
+-> It has two levels of pass generation easy and hard.

+-> Easy Level has a fixed order of [letters->numbers->symbols]

--> Mixed order of symbols with numbers and alphabets makes extremely hard password.
+-> But in Hard mixed order of symbols with numbers and alphabets makes an extremely hard password.

--> Usage of random module.
+-> Usage of the random module.

+### Try and have fun!!!